Tim David

-Timothy Hays David (born 16 March 1996) is a Singapore born Australian cricketer.
+Timothy Hays David (born 16 March 1996) is a Singaporean and Australian cricketer.
 He played for the Singapore national cricket team between 2019 and 2020, before switching allegiance to Australia in 2022.
 He was part of the Australian team's squad for the 2022 T20 World Cup.
-He has played various Twenty20 franchise teams.
-He made his international debut for Singapore in July 2019 and played 14 T20Is making is debut for Australia in 2022 against India.
+He has played for various Twenty20 franchise teams.
+He made his international debut for Singapore in July 2019 and played 14 T20Is, making his debut for Australia in 2022 against India.
+He is currently playing for Indian Premier League franchise Royal Challengers Bengaluru.

 Early life

 Timothy Hays David was born in Singapore to Rod David, a cricketer who played for Singapore at the 1997 ICC Trophy.
 The family moved to Singapore from Australia in the 1990s where his father worked as an engineer.
 They moved back to Australia when he was two years old in the wake of the 1997 Asian financial crisis and he grew up in Perth.

 Franchise and overseas career

 Big Bash League

 David made his Twenty20 debut for Perth Scorchers in the 2017–18 Big Bash League season (BBL) on 1 January 2018.
 For the 2020–21 Big Bash League season, David was signed by the Hobart Hurricanes.
 In the opening fixture of the tournament, he scored 58 runs, with Hobart beating the Sydney Sixers by 16 runs, and David being named the player of the match.
 In February 2022, David signed a two-year extension to his BBL contract with the Hobart Hurricanes.